EUobserver under attack in wider battle for EU free press

 SLAPPs typically involved powerful individuals, who attacked small media or freelancers, and who sought exorbitant fines on flimsy grounds, a VVJ legal advisor, Charlotte Michils, said.

-And Sandstone was just the latest in a line of previous SLAPPs in Belgium, she noted.
+And Sandstone was just the latest in a line of previous attacks in Belgium, she noted.

 In some instances, SLAPPs "never made them [journalists] think twice before publishing, but made them even more highly motivated to keep the public informed," Michils said.

-Belgium also had a strong tradition of democracy and press freedom, she added.
+Belgian courts also had a strong track record of protecting democracy and press freedom, she added.

 But even in best-case scenarios, SLAPPs, which often dragged out for years, drained victims' resources.